justinlangley3/obmp-psql/docker/README.md

 #### a) Bind Mounts

-File or directory bind mounts can be used with persistent config files.
+File or directory bind mounts can be use to persist configuration files.
 ```bash
 docker run -v /var/openbmp/config:/config
 ```